alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 Not in scientific circles though.
 Some 35 years ago I read
-[Asimov's Guide to Science](https://en.wikipedia.org/wiki/The_Intelligent_Man%27s_Guide_to_Science) by the great Isaac Asimov, probably the 1972 or 1984 Spanish editions.
+[Asimov's Guide to Science](https://en.wikipedia.org/wiki/The_Intelligent_Man%27s_Guide_to_Science) by the great Isaac Asimov, probably the 1972 or 1984 Spanish edition.
 When describing the Earth's atmosphere he had these words:

 > Carbon dioxide absorbs infrared radiation rather strongly.
 This means that when there are appreciable amounts of it in the atmosphere, it tends to block the escape of heat at night from the sun-warmed earth.
 The result is that heat accumulates.
 On the other hand, when the carbon dioxide content of the atmosphere falls, the earth steadily cools.